AdamC19/AFM_to_STL/README.md

 # AFM_to_STL convert

 ## Overview:
 This is a plugin, written in Java for use with [NIH ImageJ](https://imagej.nih.gov/ij/ "ImageJ Homepage").
 The plugin is a filter that takes an image, copies it and converts it to grayscale, then uses the data to produce an STL format file suitable for 3D printing.
 It creates a surface using these, treating brighter value pixels as higher points.
 Before doing that, it creates a "floor" and "walls" (both required to facilitate 3D printability).
-The program outputs the STL in ASCII format, resulting in a rather large file, compared with a binary STL file containing the same information.
+The program can output the STL file in either ASCII or binary format.
+The ASCII format results in a rather large file, compared with the binary STL file containing the same information.

 ## Details on How the Program Works:
 ### Information Preservation